hiralkjain/eCommerceApp/README.md

-# ecom
+# E-Commerce App UI

-A new Flutter project.
+A Flutter project to learn UI in flutter.

 ## Getting Started